 My husband, Dick, is a retired Pathologist and we have two daughters and two grandchildren, Cora and Sam.
 If I can find some spare time I not only love golf, but also love to travel.

 Barbara Lupton, Treasurer

 Originally from Charlotte, Barbara Lupton lives in Greensboro with her husband, Fred.
 She worked as the Practice Administrator in her husband’s dermatology practice for 17 years.
 They have 2 grown daughters, one who lives in North Carolina, the other in New York City.
-She has served as a volunteer through her church, Junior League and was an active volunteer in her children’s schools.
-Barbara has served in her local alliance, Greater Greensboro Medical Society Alliance for many years in a variety of leadership roles, including serving as Local Alliance president.
-She is in her second year on the NCMSA Board serving as Membership VP.
+She has served as a volunteer through her church, Junior League, Girl Scouts as a troop leader for both daughters and as an active volunteer in her children’s schools.
+Barbara has served in her local alliance, Greater Greensboro Medical Society Alliance for many years in a variety of leadership roles, including serving VP of Membership, Treasurer, President Elect, Local Alliance president and editor of the newsletter for several years.
+She is in her fourth year on the NCMSA Board serving as Membership VP for 2 years and currently serving her second term as Treasurer.
 She enjoys travel, tennis, hiking, reading, bridge and Mah Jongg.